jdrichardsappacad/react-2021/week-15/practices/01-class-components/lifecycle-methods/README.md

 `'MAD'` and `display` to `none`.
 This `setTimeout` function will only run once.
 The `componentDidMount` method only runs once, after the initial render.

-Next, create a `componentWillUnmout` lifecycle method beneath the `componentDidMount`.
+Next, create a `componentWillUnmount` lifecycle method beneath the `componentDidMount`.
 Inside this method, you should cleanup the setTimeout when the `ClassTitan` component is unmounted. **Never set state in this method.**